Nicolas Nkoulou: Monaco

-The 2009–10 season saw Nkoulou to play in defensive midfielder for the most of the season under the new management of Guy Lacombe and newly signing, Sébastien Puygrenier.
+The 2009–10 season saw Nkoulou to play as defensive midfielder for most of the season under the new management of Guy Lacombe and new signing, Sébastien Puygrenier.
 As the 2009–10 season progressed, Nkoulou signed a new contract with the club, keeping him until 2012 and was then reverted to central defence.
 NKoulou also played in the Coupe de France Final, coming on as a substitute for Eduardo Costa in the 111th minute, in a 1–0 loss against PSG and went on to make 23 appearances in the 2009–10 season despite being committed to the African Cup of Nation.

 In the 2010–11 season, Nkoulou found himself in the transfer speculation and ended up staying at the club despite fallen out with Lacombe.
-Nkoulou continued remain in the first team, playing in the defensive midfielder position for the most of the season and central defence.
+Nkoulou continued remain in the first team, playing in the defensive midfielder position for most of the season and central defence.
 Despite suffering from injuries and suspension, Nkoulou finished the 2010–11 season, making 30 appearances.
 However, following their relegation to Ligue 2, Nkoulou was among key players to be expected to leave the club.

 His performances with Monaco have led to him being scouted by several prominent European clubs.
 English club Arsenal, Spanish sides Sevilla and Atlético Madrid and French champions Olympique Lyonnais have all declared their interests in the Cameroonian defender.
 During his time at AS Monaco, Nkoulou made 78 appearances and has started every match since playing the full 90 minutes in them all.
 He has yet to score a goal.